browserengineering/book/book/animations.md

 extra memory use and slowdown) faced by all real browsers.

 Let's fix the compositing algorithm to take into account overlap.
-It turns out to be not that hard---when considering where to put a paint chunk, check if it overlaps with an animated `CompositedLayer`.
+It turns out to be not that hard to do with the flat compositing algorithm we implemented in this chapter:[^layer-tree-overlap-hard] when considering where to put a paint chunk, simply check if it overlaps with an animated `CompositedLayer`.
 If so, start a new `CompositedLayer` that has an overlap reason for compositing.

+[^layer-tree-overlap-hard]: On the other hand, it's quite complicated for a "layer tree" approach, which is another reason to prefer the flat algorithm.

-The change to `composite` will be only a few lines code an an `elif` to check if the current paint chunk overlaps another `CompositedLayer` in the list that needs to be animated.
+The change to `composite` will be only a few lines of code and an `elif` to check if the current paint chunk overlaps another `CompositedLayer` in the list that needs to be animated.

 ``` {.python}
     def composite(self):